 This year, Emma and I are digging deep into Geography again as she enters middle school.
 In addition to studying maps in relation to what we’re reading and studying elsewhere, I purchased a geography curriculum to use for the next few years.

 I love these reusable world and US maps!
 They will both go perfectly with our studies this year.
-The world map will be great review for Em as we learn about each new continent.
+The world map will be a great review for Em as we learn about each new continent.
 And, the US map will help her learn where each state is on the map and its capital.
 They’ll be perfecting for those days we need to grab something portable for a carschooling activity!
 If you’re looking for a world map poster as a wall sticker, check out the Simple Shapes website.

 World Maps are so exciting to explore.
 The best way to engage a student learning about the world, is to ask them to label it.
 The Mini Peel & Play World Map Set on Educents provides students all the materials they need to explore and label a world map.
 Better yet, the map is small enough to stick onto the car window while you’re traveling.
 It’s also easy to move the map from room to room in your house – the map has a safe adhesive that allows students to stick the map to a surface over and over again.